kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 name without downloading them again.

 Aggregated Discovery was selected because of the amount of requests that are saved both on startup and on changes involving multiple group versions.
 For a full comparison between Discovery Cache Busting and Aggregated Discovery, please refer to the [Google Doc](https://docs.google.com/document/d/1sdf8nz5iTi86ErQy9OVxvQh_0RWfeU3Vyu0nlA10LNM).

+An additional alternative that we considered is watchable discovery.
+After diving into the use cases, polling with ETag support is sufficient for most clients and adding support for watch changes the scope of this proposal.